2 Describing data

 mutate(ticker = fct_inorder(ticker))

-Having created our data frame, we can pass this to ggplot() again.
+Having created our data frame, we can pass this to ggplot() again to create Figure 2.2.
 Note that we specify theme(legend.position = "none") to delete the redundant legend.

 latest_mkt_cap |>